What is Berkeley Moshav?

 Where will Berkeley Moshav be located?

-We have acquired a site within walking distance of two Berkeley synagogues, Netivot Shalom and Beth Israel, and will announce the location at our kickoff gathering on December 8.
+We have acquired a site within walking distance of two Berkeley synagogues, Netivot Shalom and Beth Israel.
+For the address and additional information, click here.

 When will this happen?